Image of GILEAD HIV Logo

 Providing Education

 We have been committed to leading advancements in medicine since the beginning of the HIV epidemic.
-Early on, HIV treatments were complex and burdensome, sometimes requiring more than 20 pills a day.2 Recognizing this unmet need, we worked to develop treatments that were one or two pills a day.
-We continue to strive to meet the needs of our patients.
-We've developed multiple therapies for the treatment of HIV.
-For those at risk of HIV, we launched medicines used as pre-exposure prophylaxis (PrEP) to help prevent HIV transmission.
+Early on, HIV treatments were complex and burdensome, sometimes requiring more than 20 pills a day.1 Recognizing this unmet need, we worked to develop treatments that were one or two pills a day.
+This approach led to the development of multiple therapies for the treatment of HIV.
+We have also launched medicines used as pre-exposure prophylaxis (PrEP) to help prevent HIV transmission.
+And together with the community, we're working to make sure that prevention means more than just preventing the acquisition of HIV with medicine.

 Group of people standing outside in a cityGroup of people standing outside in a city

-In the United States, the Gilead Advancing Access® program is committed to helping eligible individuals, whether they are insured or uninsured, understand their coverage and identify financial support options available to them.
-Through the Advancing Access Patient Assistance Program, eligible patients without insurance may be able to receive their prescribed Gilead HIV medication free of charge.
-For individuals who have commercial insurance, but need help paying for their out-of-pocket costs, the Advancing Access Co-pay Coupon Program* provides co-pay assistance to eligible patients for their prescribed HIV medications.
+In the United States, we’ve created programs to offer information and resources to help people connect with the care they need.
+The Gilead Advancing Access® program helps eligible individuals, whether they are insured or uninsured, understand their coverage and identify financial support options available to them.
+Through the Advancing Access Patient Assistance Program, eligible patients without insurance may be able to receive the Gilead HIV treatment and HIV prevention medications their healthcare professional has prescribed free of charge.
+For individuals who have commercial insurance, but need help paying for their out-of-pocket costs, the Advancing Access Co-pay Coupon Program* provides co-pay assistance to eligible patients for their prescribed Gilead HIV medications.

 *For commercially insured eligible patients only.
 Restrictions apply.
 See terms and conditions at www.GileadAdvancingAccess.com